Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 # Circular TwAIn Industrial Data Platform (IDP) Architecture

 The Circular TwAIn Industrial Data Platform is a technology infrastructure based on open source components enabling ingestion, transformation, mapping and brokering of digital twin data generated within an industrial environment.
-It serves as a *local hub* for managing and integrating data from etherogeneous sources, such as sensors, machines, devices, and production systems, ensuring data to converge in standardized models: the Industrial Data Platform is deployed at the ends of the industrial data platform network.
-Thanks to the Smart Data Models initiative, digital twin data could be easily exchanged with other Industrial Data Space participants through IDS Connectors.
+It serves as an optional *local hub* for managing and integrating data from heterogeneous sources, such as sensors, machines, devices, and production systems, ensuring data to adhere to defined models.
+The Industrial Data Platform is designed to be deployed at the ends of the industrial data space network to acting as a *Man-in-the-Middle* between digital twins and the Data Space itself.
+Hence, the Industrial Data Platform fits well in the following contexts:
+- **Brownfield Integration**: the Industrial Data Platform can extend existing digital twins with new technologies thanks to its flexibility, without intaking their previous implementation.
+- **Integration of several data sources**: the platform allows the integration of heterogeneous data sources through Extraction Transformation and Loading (ETL) operations.
+- **Cognition enabling**: the IDP enables digital twins with cognition thanks to batch and real-time data processing.
+- **Data Space connection**: thanks to deployment of data space connectors, data providers can connect with other data space actors and share their data.

 ### Table of Content: